 With fog machines and black lights, this crazy fitness disco studio isn’t for the weak of heart.
 With locations in SoHo and Union Square, this seriously challenging sweat spot integrates trampolines, stepmills, TRX bands, and tires for a HIIT workout that’s incredibly intense.
 Oh, and did we mention there’s a live DJ?
 Here, the workouts are basically a labyrinth of playground activities and are re-written each and every day — which means you’ll never experience the same class twice.
 The only thing you need is your glow-in-the-dark sports bra or shoelaces, an hour of free time, and a desire to play hard.

 Developed as a hybrid of Pilates, cardio, and strength training, SLT is a dynamic workout that could humble even the most fervent Pilates disciples.
-With nearly 15 locations in the NYC area, the studio—which is literally an acronym for 'strengthen, lengthen, and tone'—aims to achieve just that with every 50-minute workout aboard the Megaformer.
+With over 15 locations in the NYC area, the studio—which is literally an acronym for 'strengthen, lengthen, and tone'—aims to achieve just that with every 50-minute workout aboard the Megaformer.
 Small movements, constant resistance, slow-twitch muscle activation — let's just say your core will be torched and if the workout is leg-heavy, you'll walk out of the studio like a baby deer on ice.
 Fitt Tip: if you've never used a Megaformer, SLT recommends arriving 15 minutes early to get acquainted.